pjcj/Perl-Critic-PJCJ/README.md

    most strings.
 Only use single quotes when the string contains literal `$` or `@` that should not be interpolated.

-2. **Minimize escape characters** - Choose delimiters that require the fewest backslash escapes.
+2. **Minimise escape characters** - Choose delimiters that require the fewest backslash escapes.

 3. **Prefer "" over qq()** - Use simple double quotes instead of `qq()`